epinephren/QuestionableJsonBuilder/README.md

 It loads quest data from the game, compares it against the Questionable repository, shows which quests are already implemented, and guides the user through building valid quest steps and sequences.

+## TL;DR

+- Addon for the "Questionable" plugin.
+Provides a structured way to build JSON configs programmatically instead of writing them manually.

 ## Features

 - Quest search and selection from in-game data